mattdiamond/Recorderjs/README.md

 ```

 **initStream** will request the user for permission to access the the audio stream and raise `streamReady` or `streamError`.
-returns a Promise which resolves the audio stream when it is ready.
+Returns a Promise which resolves the audio stream when it is ready.

 ```js
 rec.pause()